Facebook parent Meta cuts 11,000 jobs, 13% of workforce

 Meta and its advertisers are bracing for a potential recession.
 There’s also the challenge of Apple’s privacy tools, which make it more difficult for social media platforms like Facebook, Instagram and Snap to track people without their consent and target ads to them.

-Competition from TikTok is also an a growing threat as younger people flock to the video sharing app over Instagram, which Meta also owns.
+Competition from TikTok is also a growing threat as younger people flock to the video-sharing app over Instagram, which Meta also owns.

 “We’ve cut costs across our business, including scaling back budgets, reducing perks, and shrinking our real estate footprint,” Zuckerberg said. ”We’re restructuring teams to increase our efficiency.
 But these measures alone won’t bring our expenses in line with our revenue growth, so I’ve also made the hard decision to let people go.”